mhn998/Class-02-project/README.md

 Adds another 2 guess games, the first is about guessing number and the second is about guessing the favorite food.

-We wrap the code with functions by Ala'a.
-I was the navigator & Ala'a was the driver.
+I wraped the code with functions.
+I was the driver (Ala'a) and Muhannad was the navigator.

 ## Code Examples